-After the people of Jerusalem condemned Jesus, He was forced to carry his own cross, which was a common part of the punishment in those days.
-The streets were full of onlookers, gawkers, and critics.
+After Jesus was condemned, He was forced to carry his cross to His execution.
+It was a common part of the punishment in those days.
+Onlookers, gawkers, and critics filled the streets.
 It seemed the entire city had turned out to watch the death of the man who claimed to be the Messiah (which He was).

-It’s not known for sure who a certain group of women in the procession were, whether they were bystanders or professional mourners.
-What we do know is that, though beaten, bloodied, and exhausted, and carrying a cross that weighed likely a good one hundred pounds as the crowd heckled and threw insults, Jesus noticed these crying women and took the time to warn them about the future.
+Among the crowd was a certain group of women crying and following Jesus.
+It’s not known for sure who they were.
+What we do know is that Jesus ̶ though beaten, bloodied, exhausted, and carrying a cross that weighed likely a good one hundred pounds as the crowd cruelly heckled Him ̶ noticed them.

 “But Jesus, turning to them (the women), said, ‘Daughters of Jerusalem, do not weep for Me, but weep for yourselves and for your children.
 For indeed the days are coming in which they will say, ‘Blessed are the barren, wombs that never bore, and breasts which never nursed.’”
 (Addition is mine)

-Jesus is trying to warn the women that things are going to get worse for the entire Jewish nation at the hands of the Romans.
+Jesus is trying to warn the women that things will get worse for the entire Jewish nation at the hands of the Romans.
 If the Romans were willing to send an innocent man to be crucified, how much more will they do to the entire nation?
-And He tells the women they will be considered blessed for not having any children to mourn when these things happen.
-His words may even be prophetic of the earth’s last days.
+He also tells the women they will be considered blessed for not having any children to mourn at that time (His words may even be prophetic of the earth’s last days).

-It always seemed incredible to me that Jesus would have the fortitude and wherewithal to make a point to warn these women about the future in the middle of His tortuous trek to Calvary.
-Perhaps He was trying to get the word out before He died, I’m not sure.
-What’s important, though, is that He was focused on others, showing His compassion and care for them instead of Himself.
+It seems incredible that Jesus would have the strength and wherewithal to warn these women about the future.
+He was still focused on others, showing His compassion for them instead of Himself.

 Compassion for the Crowd

 Jesus’ prayer for forgiveness is such a beautiful expression of His infinite compassion and grace.
-It may be that this prayer was what brought many in the city to believe and accept that He was indeed the Messiah after the gift of the Holy Spirit was given on the Day of Pentecost.
+It may be that this prayer was what brought many in the city to finally believe and accept that He was indeed the Messiah.

 Compassion for the Robber

-After this had gone on for a little while, the other robber finally tells the first robber to button his lip.
+After this had gone on for a little while, the second thief finally tells the first thief to button his lip.

 “But the other, answering, rebuked him saying, ‘Do you not even fear God, seeing as you are under the same condemnation?
 And we indeed justly, for we receive the due reward of our deeds.
 But this Man has done nothing wrong.”

-Then the second robber turns to Jesus and asks, “Lord, remember me when You come into Your kingdom.”
+The second thief then turns to Jesus and asks, “Lord, remember me when You come into Your kingdom.”